netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

   - The server MAY return a txid-unknown value (e.g., "!").
-This may be convenient in servers that do not know a priori what txids will be used in a future, possible commit of the canidate.
+This may be convenient in servers that do not know a priori what txids will be used in a future, possible commit of the candidate.

   - If the txid-unknown value is not returned, the server MUST return the s-txid value the node will have after commit, assuming the client makes no further changes of the candidate datastore.
-If a client makes further changes in the candidate datastore, the s-txid value MAY change.
+If a client makes further changes in the candidate datastore, the s-txid value MAY change again, i.e. the server is not required to stick with the s-txid value just returned.

 See the example in
 [Candidate Datastore Transactions](#candidate-datastore-transactions).